IV Vedolizumab Crohn’s Disease

-The purpose of this clinical trial is to determine the safety and efficacy of vedolizumab intravenous in children aged two to 17, and diagnosed with moderate to severely active Crohn’s disease.
+The purpose of this clinical trial is to determine the safety and efficacy of vedolizumab intravenous in children ages 2 – 17 who are diagnosed with moderate to severely active Crohn’s disease.

-This is a double-blind, multicenter, prospective, randomized study to evaluate the safety and efficacy of vedolizumab intravenous in pediatric patients aged two to 17, and with moderate to severely active Crohn’s disease.
-Following informed consent and successful screening for eligibility in this clinical trial, research participants will be assigned to receive one of three body weight-stratified vedolizumab intravenous doses on day one, week two, and week six of the 14-week induction period.
-Research participants that successfully achieve clinical response at week 14 may be randomized into the 40-week maintenance period, which will consist of a high- or low-dose regimen within one of three body weight-stratified categories.
-In the maintenance phase, vedolizumab intravenous will be administered every eight weeks, commencing on week 14 and concluding at week 46.
+This is a double-blind, multicenter, prospective, randomized study to evaluate the safety and efficacy of vedolizumab intravenous in pediatric patients ages 2 – 17, and with moderate to severely active Crohn’s disease.
+Following informed consent and successful screening for eligibility in this clinical trial, research participants will be assigned to receive 1 of 3 body weight-stratified vedolizumab intravenous doses on day 1, week 2, and week 6 of the 14-week induction period.
+Research participants who successfully achieve clinical response at week 14 may be randomized into the 40-week maintenance period, which will consist of a high- or low-dose regimen within 1 of 3 body weight-stratified categories.
+In the maintenance phase, vedolizumab intravenous will be administered every 8 weeks, commencing on week 14 and concluding at week 46.
 The maintenance period will conclude at week 54.

 - Must weigh greater than or equal to 10 kilograms at time of screening and enrollment